csc-training/geocomputing_course/materials/prerequisites.md

         * [UNIX tutorial for beginners](http://www.ee.surrey.ac.uk/Teaching/Unix/) (the first two topics are a good start, try also some editor)
         * [Basic Linux Commands 10 min tutorial video](https://www.youtube.com/watch?v=uFPly_nGBMg) (sit back and watch)
         * [CSC and Linux Cheat Sheet](./cheatsheet.md) (one page summary of the most important Linux commands – handy to have near you during the course)

+## CSC account

+For the exercises, a [CSC account](https://docs.csc.fi/accounts/how-to-create-new-user-account/) is needed.
+For self-learning you will also need a project.